Keith Blount

-Admiral Sir Keith Edward Blount, (born 22 June 1966) is a senior Royal Navy officer and pilot, who since July 2023 serves as NATO's Deputy Supreme Allied Commander Europe.
+Admiral Sir Keith Edward Blount, (born 22 June 1966) is a retired senior Royal Navy officer and pilot, who from 2023 to 2026 served as NATO's Deputy Supreme Allied Commander Europe.
 He was Assistant Chief of Naval Staff (Aviation, Amphibious Capability and Carriers) and head of the Fleet Air Arm from 2015 to 2019.
 He served as Commander Allied Maritime Command, NATO, from 2019 to 2023.

 Early life and education

 Blount was born on 22 June 1966 in Plymouth, England.
 He was educated at Plymstock School, a state secondary school in Plymouth.
 He completed a Master of Arts degree in Defence Studies from King's College London in 2004.